 Shared hosting costs more than a managed VPS

-High quality fully managed VPS hosting can be had for as low as $7/mo.
-A comparable package on most shared hosting services will cost more than $10/mo, so you see there is no real cost savings to shared hosting.
-Furthermore, the long-term costs of shared hosting are potentially much higher, when you consider the wasted time on support calls and frequent service outages.
+High quality fully managed VPS hosting can be had for as low as $15/mo.
+To receive comparable service from a reliable shared hosting provider can cost $100/mo or more.
+This is because operating a massive server cluster with tens of thousands of customers is far more complicated and risky than small private servers, and competent engineers are expensive to hire.
+The long-term costs of “cheap” shared hosting can also be very high, when you consider the wasted time on support calls and frequent service outages.

 Conclusion: Shared Hosting is Bad for Business.

 The majority of slow websites can see dramatic improvements simply by switching to a better hosting provider.
 Shared hosts will tell you to use CDNs and caching to compensate for their terrible service quality, but if you were to utilize those same techniques on a high quality managed VPS you would see even further improvements.
 Shared hosting is unreliable and a waste of your money.
 Your business website needs to be operational 24/7.
 It needs to load fast and consistently, no matter how much traffic it’s receiving.